Invoice Discounting For Retail & E-Commerce Industry

 - If the business in question is a startup, minimum funding amount should be $30 Million

-Verification & Onboarding Process For E-commerce & Retail Business:
+Verification & Onboarding Process For Retail And E-Commerce Business:

 Businesses have to follow the following two stages after successfully completing signup to begin listing their invoices on the KredX platform

-- Pre-sanction stage: Once an e-commerce or retail business comes seeking for invoice discounting service on the platform, KredX initiates the process to assess its profile.
+- Pre-sanction stage: Once an retail and e-commerce business comes seeking for invoice discounting service on the platform, KredX initiates the process to assess its profile.
 This stage will need the verification of a set of documents

 - Sanction: After verifying the documents, KredX sends a Sanction Letter which requires a signature from the vendor

 - Post-sanction stage: Once the vendor has signed the Sanction Letter sent by KredX, another set of documents are required by us to begin listing the invoices on the platform

 KredX follows a meticulous, multifaceted evaluation process to verify the authenticity and intent of businesses.

 The following documents are required for the onboarding stage

 - KYC of directors